Community Meal Prep Club

-Community Meal Prep Clubs are workshops designed for corporate, nonprofit, and community groups to support The Food Drive’s Community Freezer Program.
-They are led by Jess Drench, chef/owner of Mama Jean.
+Community Meal Prep Clubs are cooking workshops led by Mama Jean that are designed for corporate, nonprofit, and community groups to support The Food Drive’s Community Freezer Program.

-The program is hosted by our partners at Food rEvolution, a mission-driven woman-owned, shared culinary space in Stoneham, MA.
+The program is hosted by Food rEvolution, a mission-driven, woman-owned shared culinary space in Stoneham, MA.

-• We are happy to accommodate groups of six-16 participants, and offer a sliding scale fee structure.
+We can typically accommodate groups of up 14-16 participants (the minimum depends on the event and venue), and offer a sliding scale fee structure.

 How it works